opengeospatial/om-swg/oms-abstract-spec/ogc-as-topic20/readme.md

+20211031 : Ilkka editing: resolving all the remaining comments, small fixes

 20211031 : Ilkka
  - Fixed the captions for Figures 32, 33 and 43, were still copy-paste from the old requirements dependency diagrams.
 Updated all Figure fields, the ones in Annexes were not up-to-date.